 Another effect that depression can have is changing the quality of your hair.
-If you’re experiencing symptoms of depression, you may notice that your hair is starting to dry out, or become brittle.
+Symptoms of depression may cause your hair to dry or become brittle.
 This doesn’t necessarily mean it’s causing you to go bald.
-However, significant breakage can make your hair harder to style in a way that downplays any balding you do have.
+However, significant breakage can make your hair harder to style in a way that downplays any balding you have.

 Does Stress or Anxiety Cause Hair Loss?

-These conditions can have a drastic effect on your hairline, which can in turn, cause more anxiety about your looks.
-These things can keep you inside and anti-social, which can exacerbate symptoms of depression.
+These conditions can have a drastic effect on your hairline, which can, in turn, cause more anxiety about your looks.
+Avoiding social interaction can exacerbate depression symptoms.

 Can Antidepressants Target My Hairline?

 If you are experiencing this side effect, obviously talk to your doctor before you stop taking your medication.
-Fortunately, if you can’t afford to switch medications and you want to protect your hairline, there are multiple options to help.
+There are options to protect your hairline if you can’t switch medications.

-If you are struggling with depression, fortunately there is help available.
-Talking to a licensed psychiatrist can be a real help to people of any gender who deal with depression, stress, or anxiety.
-There’s no shame in men going to counseling, and it’s important to target the cause of the hair loss.
-However, if your hair loss is contributing to these conditions, Hairline Ink suggests a solution called scalp-micropigmentation.
-Using the latest tools and technologies, our technicians apply high-quality pigmentation to give a permanent, 3-D texture to your hairline.
+If you are struggling with depression.
+Fortunately, there is help available.
+Talking to a licensed psychiatrist can help people of any gender who deal with depression, stress, or anxiety.
+There’s no shame in men going to counseling; targeting the cause of hair loss is essential.
+However, if your hair loss contributes to these conditions, Hairline Ink suggests a scalp micro-pigmentation solution.
+Using the latest tools and technologies, our technicians apply high-quality pigmentation to give your hairline a permanent, 3-D texture.